thegenemyers/DALIGNER/README.md

 5b.
 ONE2LA <align.dal> > (.las file)
 ```

-LA2ONE produces a .dal 1-code data file of all our a portion  of the contents of a .las file.
+LA2ONE produces a .dal 1-code data file of all or a portion  of the contents of a .las file.
 [1-code](https://www.github.com/thegenemyers/ONE-Code)
 is a powerful self-describing, simple to use, data system with built in compression.
 Typically a .dal file will be 45% the size of its corresponding .dal file.